-Step 5 – Pack your bike for shipping
+Step 5 – Pack your bicycle for shipping

 Once you have the service all booked and paid for the next step is to get your bike ready and packed in the box for pickup.
 We have included some instructions on how to do this in our article about cardboard bike boxes for those who are comfortable undertaking this task themselves.

 If you are not comfortable with dismantling a bike and packing it yourself there are a couple of options available to you.
 The first is to ask your local bike store for assistance.
 Most will pack a bike in a bike box for you for a fee.
 Bike stores are highly experienced when it comes to handling bikes and will be able to ensure your bike is well packaged, reducing the likelihood of damage while in transit.
 The second option is to check if the shipping company will do it for you.
 While most shipping companies do not offer these services, some do.
 For example, FedEx, UPS, and DHL all offer packing services for an additional fee.